ashwanikumar04/good-to-read/README.md

 # system-design
-This is a collections of blogs, articles related to system design
+This is a collections of blogs, articles related to system design.